noah-de/swel/README.md

 ![Significant Wave Height](https://github.com/noah-de/surf-report/blob/master/SWH.png)

 This is a python package that can be downloaded with [pip](https://pypi.org/project/swel/).

-The goal is to build with tests and deploy using something like [Travis CI](https://docs.travis-ci.com/user/deployment/pypi/).
+The eventual goal is to build with tests and deploy using something like [Travis CI](https://docs.travis-ci.com/user/deployment/pypi/).